gusandrews/Media-Literacy/media-literacy.md

 ###

-New vs old media assignment (5 page paper or 7 page script, due Monday, October 22)
+New vs old media assignment (5 page paper or 7 page script, due Thursday, October 11)

 So now we've talked about how digital media differ from traditional conceptions of "mass" media.
 As Shirky points out, many of our societal